Drupal

 mysql.auth.existingSecretUserPasswordKey | mysql-user-password | Secret key used for the app user password |

-mysql.primary.persistence.enabled | true | Enable MySQL persistence |
+mysql.standalone.persistence.enabled | true | Enable bundled standalone MySQL persistence |

-mysql.primary.persistence.size | 8Gi | MySQL PVC size |
+mysql.standalone.persistence.size | 8Gi | Bundled standalone MySQL PVC size |

 persistence.enabled | true | Enable persistence for /var/www/html/sites |